Fiat Chrysler cheated on diesel emissions, EPA says

-Environmental regulators accused automaker Fiat Chrysler of installing software on 100,000 diesel-powered cars and trucks that is says is cheating on emissions tests.
+Environmental regulators accused automaker Fiat Chrysler of installing software on 100,000 diesel-powered cars and trucks that they say is cheating on emissions tests.

-The accusation from the U.S. Environmental Protection Agency and the California Air Resources Board (CARB)is similar to the scandal that has plagued automaker Volkswagen for more than a year.
+The accusation by the U.S. Environmental Protection Agency and the California Air Resources Board (CARB) is similar to the scandal that has plagued automaker Volkswagen for more than a year.

-Just this week, Volkswagen agreed to pay $4.3 billion to settle charges it cheated on diesel emissions tests with more than 590,000 diesel-powered U.S. cars.
-The Justice Department also indicted six executives of Volkswagen Wednesday.
+Just this week, Volkswagen agreed to pay $4.3 billion to settle charges that it cheated on diesel emissions tests with more than 590,000 diesel-powered U.S. cars.
+The Justice Department also indicted six Volkswagen executives on Wednesday.

 Related: Fiat Chrysler CEO: Automakers need clarity from Trump